Addressing Violent Radicalisation and Extremism: A Restorative Justice & Psychosocial Approach

 Book's impetus & innovation

-Using data collected through six international projects and pilots in several countries from 2017 to 2023, it presents the results of these pilots and recommends best practices that adopt successful and positive models for the prevention and control of extremist and hate attitudes.
-This book speaks to researchers, policymakers, practitioners, and human rights campaigners from around the world looking for a new approach that can better serve harmed parties, their families, and communities.
+The book uses data collected through six international pilot projects that were carried out in several countries from 2017 to 2023.
+It presents the results of these pilots and recommends best practices that adopt successful and positive models for the prevention and control of extremist and hate attitudes.

 Table of contents

-The book is structured around three parts.
 Part I aims to present the normative and philosophical framework within which the book’s objectives are found.
-Here, the failure of the current punitive model is exposed while the tools and ethos of restorative justice and positive psychology are critically analysed.
-Furthermore, Part I puts the book within the context of the power that influences world politics, crime prevention and control.
+It starts by critically presenting the current punitive model that is being used to prevent and control violent radicalisation and extremism.
+It then moves on to analyse rehabilitation through the lenses of restorative justice, positive psychology and positive criminology.
+Subsequently, the book's positive resilience model, RJiNEAR is presented.
+This part concludes by putting the book within the context of the power battles that influence world politics, crime prevention and control including violent extremism.

 Part II is exclusively based on new, original data collected through six case studies and fieldwork.
 These international case studies act as pilots that used Gavrielides work and his RJiNEARJ positive model of building resilience against violent radicalisation and extremism.
+They aimed at illustrating the implementation of the book's positive model, while presenting initial findings of impact on selected target groups.

 To find out more about Gavrielides' work in this area follow the link